openPupil/Open-PupilEXT/README.md

 ### List of Software Libraries

-<a id="QT" href="https://www.qt.io/"><b>QT</b></a>  is an open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, MacOS, Android or embedded systems.
+<a id="QT" href="https://www.qt.io/"><b>QT</b></a>  is an open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, macOS, Android or embedded systems.
 (License: GPL 3.0)

 <a id="QCustomPlot" href="https://www.qcustomplot.com/"><b>QCustomPlot</b></a> is a Qt C++ widget for plotting and data visualization.
 It has no further dependencies and is well documented.
 (License: GPL 3.0)